julelang/manual/src/std/time.md

 ## Functions

 `fn Sleep(mut dur: DurInt)`\
-Stops execution of caller thread by absolute duration.
+Stops execution of the caller thread by stated duration.
 This function only affects execution of caller thread, not process.
+If duration is <=0, function will return immediately.
+It guarantees sleeping at least for the stated duration.

 ## Structures